 In addition to training courses, seminars, and numerous development measures in day-to-day operations, part-time study plays a key role in personnel development at Deutsche Hypo.
 It is for this reason that the Bank supports employees who are studying specialised or bank-related subjects part time.
-In 2018 a total of 14 employees (previous year: 15) attended part-time professional training activities funded by the Bank, such as master's degree programmes or subject-specific advanced training.
+In 2019 a total of 16 employees (previous year: 14) attended part-time professional training activities funded by the Bank, such as master's degree programmes or subject-specific advanced training

-In 2018 in Germany a total of three colleagues took up management positions for the first time or moved into a more senior leadership role.
+In 2019 in Germany a total of two colleagues took up management positions for the first time or moved into a more senior leadership role.
 These people are qualified through the corresponding development programs of NORD/LB.
 Additionally, Deutsche Hypo supplemented these measures with need-focused further training and a seminar programme for all executives.
-In 2018 training courses were held for example on the introduction the psychological risk assessment and health-related issues.
+In 2019 training courses were held for example on the basics of personnel management.